jsalort/pymanip/doc/installation.rst

 :mod:`pymanip` requires FluidLab_ which it builds upon, as well as several third-party modules to communicate with instruments, either indirectly through FluidLab_, or directly.
 Not all dependencies are declared in the `requirements.txt` file, because none of them are hard dependencies.
-It is possible to use :`pymanip` or FluidLab_ with only a subset of these dependencies.
+It is possible to use :mod:`pymanip` or FluidLab_ with only a subset of these dependencies.
 Here is a dependence table, depending on what you want to do with the package.
 If a feature is available through FluidLab_, the table indicates the FluidLab_ submodule that we are